American Economic Journal. Applied Economics

 We designed and tested a voluntary commitment product to help smokers quit smoking.
 The product (CARES) offered smokers a savings account in which they deposit funds for six months, after which they take a urine test for nicotine and cotinine.
 If they pass, their money is returned; otherwise, their money is forfeited to charity.
 Of smokers offered CARES, 11 percent took up, and smokers randomly offered CARES were 3 percentage points more likely to pass the 6-month test than the control group.
 More importantly, this effect persisted in surprise tests at 12 months, indicating that CARES produced lasting smoking cessation.
 (JEL D12, I12, O15)

 Giné, Xavier; Karlan, Dean; and Zinman, Jonathan, "Put Your Money Where Your Butt Is: A Commitment Contract for Smoking Cessation" (2010).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2379.